 Visit the Ek Balam ruins

 Ek Balam is another archaeological site located on about a 30 minute drive from Valladolid, Mexico.
-The ruins are well-preserved and date back to 100 BC to 700-1.200 BC.
+The Mayan ruins are well-preserved and date back to 100 BC to 700-1.200 BC.
 The main temple is one of the largest structures ever discovered in the Yucatan peninsula.
-It is well worth a visit if you have the time.
+It is one of the things you have to put on your Valladolid itinerary.
 Ek Balam is open every day from 8 AM to 5 PM and the entrance fee is 413 MXN pesos for foreigners.

 Visit cenote Samula and X Keken